pfrazee/local/docs/lib/linkjs.md

 Link headers are followed by the `relation()` function, which produces a new `Navigator` with the new context.
 It doesn't remotely verify the location yet, however.
 Instead, it stores relations as 'relative' to the previous contexts, then resolves them to 'absolute' (full URLs) when a request is made.

 The Link headers are expected to include, minimally, the 'href' and 'rel' attributes.
-The `href` may use [URI Templates](http://tools.ietf.org/html/rfc6570), which `relation(rel, param, extra)` uses as follows:
+The `href` may use <a target="_top" href="http://tools.ietf.org/html/rfc6570">URI Templates</a>, which `relation(rel, param, extra)` uses as follows:

 ```javascript
 var myhost = new Navigator('https://myhost.com');